perrosenlind/AgressoGlorifiedExtension_0.4.0/README.md

 - Detects and dismisses save confirmation dialogs automatically (including in background/unfocused windows when possible).
 - Applies minor layout/column sizing improvements for better usability.

+## New: On/Off Toggle (Autosave control)

+- A clickable on/off toggle is embedded into the floating indicator (left side).
+It persists its state in `localStorage` under the key `agresso_autosave_enabled`.
+- Default behavior: the extension now forces the toggle to ON at startup so autosave is enabled by default.
+- When toggled OFF:
+   - Autosave timers are stopped and automatic saves are skipped.
+   - Dialog sweeping/dismissal is disabled (the script will not auto-dismiss save dialogs).
+   - The indicator shows **Autosave disabled** and the main label turns red; the switch appears grey.
+- When toggled ON:
+   - Autosave resumes (timer restarts) and dialog sweeping is enabled again.

+The toggle is intentionally placed where the previous green status dot appeared so it's visible and easy to reach.

 ## Key files

 - `manifest.json` — extension manifest and host permissions.